Lecture 02

 An

-saves you from typing -- it's not the same as aninclude
+importsaves you from typing -- it's not the same as anincludein C.You get the

 Immutability